 You may benefit from reading an article in the 2004 issue of B>Quest that provides potential B>Quest authors some useful advice: http://www.westga.edu/~bquest/2004/gatekeepers.htm.

 You can either insert your article in an email or send it as an attachment.
 (If you are using Outlook Express click within the message field of the email.
 Then scroll down the "Insert" menu and click on "Text from file" or "Picture" depending upon what kind of file it is.
 Then scroll to where the file is [say drive A] and click on the file.
 At the bottom of the screen scroll to whatever kind of file it is [say html] and then click on "Open".
 Another alternative is to open the file in whatever program you created it in, click on "Select all" and "Copy".
 Then paste it into your email to B>Quest.)
 Rember, graphics must be either GIFs or JPGs!
 Insert tables and figures within the text where they are first mentioned.
 Before discussing what they show say something like this: "As can be seen below in Table One..."
 At the top of each table or figure identify it like this: "Table One (next line) Annual Income Percapita (next line) 1980 - 2010..."
 DO NOT double space your document.
 When composing an article please specify the Arial font, rather than accept the Times-Roman default.
 Do not underline any text.
 Excel documents can be submitted.
-Do not use any effects that cannot be viewed by recent versions of such browers as Firefox, Internet Explorer, and Safari.
-Please use Microsoft Word 2003 or 2007.
+Do not use any effects that cannot be viewed by recent versions of such browers as Firefox, Internet Explorer, Chrome, and Safari.
+Please use Microsoft Word 2003, 2007. or 2013.
 When we download your article, neither deleted text with lines drawn through it nor "boxes" in the right margin containing text that records changes that have been made in the article are to appear.

 Carole E. Scott, Editor